Syria (region): Geography

 For Pliny the Elder and Pomponius Mela, Syria covered the entire Fertile Crescent.
 In Late Antiquity, "Syria" meant a region located to the east of the Mediterranean Sea, west of the Euphrates River, north of the Arabian Desert, and south of the Taurus Mountains, thereby including modern Syria, Lebanon, Jordan, Israel, the State of Palestine, and the Hatay Province and the western half of the Southeastern Anatolia Region of southern Turkey.
 This late definition is equivalent to the region known in Classical Arabic by the name ash-Shām (ٱلشَّام /ʔaʃ-ʃaːm/), which means the north [country] (from the root šʔm شَأْم "left, north").
 After the Islamic conquest of Byzantine Syria in the seventh century, the name Syria fell out of primary use in the region itself, being superseded by the Arabic equivalent Bilād ash-Shām ("Northern Land'"), but survived in its original sense in Byzantine and Western European usage, and in Syriac Christian literature.
 In the 19th century, the name Syria was revived in its modern Arabic form to denote the whole of Bilad al-Sham, either as Suriyah or the modern form Suriyya, which eventually replaced the Arabic name of Bilad al-Sham.
 After World War I, the name 'Syria' was applied to the French Mandate for Syria and the Lebanon, and the contemporaneous but short-lived Arab Kingdom of Syria.

+The region has multiple rivers, including the Yarmuk, Khabur, Queiq, Daysan, Balikh, Jordan, Orontes, Litani, and Barada.
+As well as multiple bodies of water, including the Sea of Galilee, Lake Assad, Lake Qattinah, Dead Sea, Lake Homs, Sabkhat al-Jabbul, Sabkhat al-Mouh, and Sabkhat al-Mouhajjarah.
+Mountain chains include the Lebanon, Taurus, anti-Lebanon, Nusayri, Carmel, Nur, and Jordanian highlands.

 Today, the largest metropolitan areas in the region are Amman, Tel Aviv, Damascus, Beirut, Aleppo and Gaza City.